-Customers welcome being able to fix problems on their own, and feel a surge of appreciation for the business they were dealing with as a result.
+Customers welcome being able to fix problems on their own; they also feel a resulting surge of appreciation for the business they were dealing with.
 Moreover, teaching your customers to be self-reliant and making it easy to navigate self-service support resources will encourage their adoption of your product.
-If customers feel more at ease using your service and more confident that minor bumps in the road can be overcome, they’ll be less likely to churn.
-Conversely, leaving your customers high and dry in the case of an issue with no other option than to struggle to get an answer from your own team, that is a mark of poor customer service.
+If customers feel more at ease using your service, they’ll be less likely to churn.
+Conversely, leaving your customers high and dry with no other option than to struggle to get an answer from your own team is a mark of poor customer service.

 In addition to this, letting customers handle small, recurring, and repetitive service situations on their own will free up your team’s time to deal with the pricklier issues.
 This in turn will shorten wait times and give your team more time to deal with each customer and thus improve customer satisfaction.

 Once customers are dealing with your team, nothing will smack more of poor customer service than agents ill-equipped to help them.

 There are certain phrases that customers are loath to hear: